AnimalRescue/AnimalRescue/README.md

       * A good rule of thumb is to try to do a PR daily or for each Item, whichever is quicker
   * When all builds go green for the last PR in a work item, one of the admin/originals team will invoke the Merge and delete your local branch when successful.

 * Build and deploy
-  * The first time you build, use build.cmd to place config files in the correct locations
-    * Web config files are customized by your build configuration and are not committed to the repo
-  * Pull Request into the dev branch
+  * Pull Request into the dev branch from your feature branch
-    * Try to get two other team members not involved in the Task to do a Code Review (CR)
-    * When approved, the PR is merged into Git
+    * A build will be triggered to determine if
+      * your branch can be merged safely into the repo's dev branch
-    * Build runs from the dev branch merged output (runs unit and integration tests)
+      * the system builds and runs unit and integration tests
         * if failure, fix and we will build again when you update your fork's branch
         * if success,
           * Invoke downstream build for acceptance tests
-      * Invoke build to run downstream SpecFlow UI tests
+        * Invoke build to run downstream UI (smoke) tests
         * If success,
           * Invoke downstream build for merge to master as Release build
           * Runs all unit, integration, acceptance, and UI tests
-      * if success,
+    * once build is successful, one or more of the Reviewers team will do a Code Review (CR)
+    * When approved, the PR is merged by a Reviewer team member into repo
-        * Invoke downstream build to deploy to production
+    * Another build will be triggered to deploy the system to the QA environment
+      * Members of the QA team will test the deployment
+      * If successful, a member will trigger another build
+        * merge to the master branch
+        * deploy to production